Mangroves, Manatees, and More!

 Dinner will be served at 6PM each night, followed by an evening program at 7PM.
 Nightly entertainment ranges from musicians to educational speakers who will provide insights regarding the flora, fauna, and ecology of the region we’re paddling through.
 Be sure to bring cameras to capture and preserve some great moments.

 St. Sebastian is a slow-moving river, so paddling upstream against the current is not a problem.
 The farther upstream you paddle, the narrower and wilder the river becomes.
 You will always see birdlife such as several varieties of heron and egrets, pelicans, ibis, King Fishers, and Osprey.
-We'll head upriver 3 miles and then head south to the Sebastian Inlet State Recreation Area for the next 2 nights.
+We'll head upriver 3 miles and then head south to Donald McDonald County Park.
 The St. Sebastian River provides a glimpse of “old” Florida.
 The Sebastian River is largely protected and provides opportunities to see manatees, native birds, and fish.
 This is a beautiful area where we camp under coastal oaks and can sit and enjoy the sunset from the dock.

-Layover day at Sebasian Inlet State Recreation Area.
-Optional 5-10 mile paddle to explore Long Point Creek and the surrounding area.
+Layover day at Sebastian Inlet State Recreation Area.
+Optional 5 mile paddle to explore Long Point Creek and the surrounding area.

 Sebastian Inlet Recreation Area, to the Environmental Learning Center on Wabasso Island - Paddling Miles: 11